optimizasean/dtg/README.md

 # Dtg

-DTG is a ruby  gem to convert Time into DTG format.
+DTG is a ruby  gem to convert Time objects into DTG format.

 A DTG is a DateTimeGroup which is used in the military to save time.
 DTG are saved in the format DDHHMML MMM YY, where D is day, H is hour, L is letter, M is month, and Y is year.
 The Month is the 3 character representation such as JAN for January, MAY for May, DEC for December and so on.
 Year is only the last two digits of the year e.g. 2019 is just 19.
 The letter is the zone code such as W for whiskey which is HST, Z for zulu which is GMT, A-Z are the zones used.

-DTG integrates natively with the Time class in Ruby and is callable on all Time objects.
+DTG integrates natively with the DateTime, Time, and ActiveSupport::TimeWithZone classes in Ruby/Rails and is callable on all Time objects.
 DTG returns a visually formatted dtg converted based on knolwedge of the zone of the object and the intended zone.
 It is also respective of daylight savings time of your objects zone and its intended zone.

 DTG is the military acronym referring to what is also called nautical or maritime time zones.
 These zones are mapped across the world from A-Z not including J as J references the local timezone of yourself.